celestiaorg/docs/docs/developers/fuelmint.md

-# Fuelmint Documentation
+# Fuelmint documentation

 ## Introduction

 ### Fuel

-Fuel is an execution layer for the Modular stack.
+Fuel is an execution layer for the modular stack.

 Fuel is an execution layer in modular blockchains that provides a fast and efficient solution